RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables all web utilities\.
+Whether to enable all web utilities\.